h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 <!-- 1.
 Model rigging: give an artist a mesh model, ask him to bound the mesh vertices to bones (it is called rigging in graphics) -->

 1. Model rigging: given a mesh model, bound the mesh vertices to bones <br>
-2. Specifying the corresponding skeleton joints between rigged model A and B: Unity 3D automatically solve it after setting the rigged models as `humanoid` in `animation type`.  <br>
+2. Specifying the corresponding skeleton joints between rigged model A and B: Unity 3D automatically solves it after setting the rigged models as `humanoid` in `animation type`.  <br>
 3. Animation: please follow the above tutorial video.
 The animation algothrim used in Unity 3D is [Linear Blend Skinning (LBS)](https://zhuanlan.zhihu.com/p/78377681).  <br>

-Four selected examples of motion construction and re-target are shown below: <br>
+Four examples of motion construction and re-targeting using our dataset are shown below: <br>

 <table >
     <tr>